caciulla/caciulla.github.io/about.md

 ---
 ![Profile Image]({% if site.external-image %}{{ site.picture }}{% else %}{{ site.url }}/{{ site.picture }}{% endif %})

-## About Me Section
+## About Me

-Originally from Massachusetts, Chace attended a Technical Communications Institute in Boston where he studied Graphic Design.
-After his first year, he changed course and relocated to Vermont where he received a Bachelor’s Degree in both Creative Writing and Psychology.
-During his time in Vermont, he worked as a content writer for the local newspaper, The Vermont Times.
-After graduating, Chace moved to Austin, Texas where he pursued writing, completing four novels and two novellas while working as a bartender.
-He also wrote poetry for an online blog and worked as a volunteer advocate at the National Domestic Violence Hotline.
+I started by studying Graphic Design Technical Institute in Boston, Massachusetts.
+A year later, I switched majors and earned a Bachelor's Degree in Creative Writing and Psychology at Burlington College in Burlington, Vermont.

+I wrote human interest stories for a local newspaper called "The Vermont Times."

+I graduated, moved to Austin, Texas, and started pursuing a career in writing.
+I wrote four novels and two novellas while bartending in fancy Italian restaurants.

+I moved to San Diego in 2020.
+During the commotion, I decided to make a change.
+I earned a certificate in Technical Writing in 2022 and began taking CS50x, Harvard's Introduction to Computer Science.
+I discovered that I love working with and around coding and new technologies.

-He received a Technical Writing Certification in 2022, and is currently taking CS50x, Harvard’s introduction to Computer Science online.
-He enjoys writing in VS Code, using Markdown, publishing on Github, collaborating on Open Source Projects, and learning new programming languages.
+I like organizing and explaining new tech in ways that make it easy to grasp.
+I like writing in VS Code, using Markdown, collaborating through GitHub, using Jira and Confluence, and learning new programming languages.

+I also love working on teams.
+I'm excited to work with other Technical Writers, Engineers, Developers, Product Managers, and other Subject Matter Experts excited about what the future will bring.

 <!--- <h2>Skills</h2>